someweisguy/esp_dmx/README.md

 If a request for a PID that is not registered is received, the DMX driver will automatically respond with an `RDM_RESPONSE_NACK_REASON` response citing `RDM_NR_UNKNOWN_PID`.
 Registering a parameters which is already defined will overwrite the previously registered callback, but not the initial parameter value.
 Parameters which are registered cannot be unregistered.

-The RDM standard defines several parameter responses that are required by all RDM compliant devices.
+The RDM standard defines several parameter responses that are required by all RDM compliant responders.
 These functions are automatically registered when the DMX driver is installed.
-This is needed to ensure that all RDM responders created with this library are compliant with the RDM specification.
+This is needed to ensure that RDM responders created with this library are compliant with the RDM specification.
+The following parameters are required per the RDM specification and are therefore automatically registered when installing the DMX driver:

+- `RDM_PID_DISC_UNIQUE_BRANCH`
+- `RDM_PID_DISC_MUTE`
+- `RDM_PID_DISC_UN_MUTE`
+- `RDM_PID_DEVICE_INFO`
+- `RDM_PID_SOFTWARE_VERSION_LABEL`
+- `RDM_PID_IDENTIFY_DEVICE`
+- `RDM_PID_DMX_START_ADDRESS` if the device uses a DMX slot.
+- `RDM_PID_SUPPORTED_PARAMETERS` if supporting parameters beyond the minimum required set.
+- `RDM_PID_PARAMETER_DESCRIPTION` if supporing manufacturer-specific parameters.

+The following parameters are not required by the RDM specification but are automatically registered when installing the DMX driver.
+Parameters are registered in the following order, if there is parameter space available on the DMX driver:

+- `RDM_PID_QUEUED_MESSAGE` if specified in the `dmx_config_t`.
+- `RDM_PID_MANUFACTURER_LABEL`
+- `RDM_PID_DMX_PERSONALITY` if the device uses a DMX slot.
+- `RDM_PID_DMX_PERSONALITY_DESCRIPTION` if the device uses a DMX slot.
+- `RDM_PID_DEVICE_LABEL`

 Parameters which are registered may be get or set using getter and setter functions.
 Parameters which support the `RDM_CC_GET_COMMAND` command class have a getter function prefixed prefixed with `rdm_get_` and parameters which support `RDM_CC_SET_COMMAND` have a setter function prefixed with `rdm_set_`.
 Setter functions return `true` if the value was successfully set.
 Getter functions return the size of the parameter data in bytes or zero on failure.